Home

 Russell said of Auerbach, "I never knew anyone who played for Red who didn't like him...Of course, I never knew anyone who played against him who did like him."

-At a round table press event Auerbach sat smoking his well known cigar at a table with a load of his former players surrounding him.
+I witnessed that respect and love for Auerbach by his players at the 1992 NBA All-star game in Orlando, Florida.
+At a round table press event Auerbach sat smoking his well known cigar with a group of his former players surrounding him.
 I asked Auerbach a question to which he gave me a short humorous answer.

+His players broke out in laughter and I broke out in embarrassment.
+But that was Red.
 He was the guy that I despised because as a fan of the Philadelphia Warriors he kept lighting up that damn cigar.
 It was known as a victory cigar that he smoked when he knew his team had control of the game and could not lose from that point.

 When he lit it up he didn't need Yogi Berra to say "It ain't over till its over," or Dick Motta to say, "It ain't over till the fat lady sings," to Red IT WAS OVER.